 Teachers are always on the look-out for effective letter recognition activities, because learning to recognize letters and sounds is a critical step in learning how to read.

-One of the first steps your child will take in learning to read is developing a skill called letter recognition.
+Using letter recognition activities while teaching preschool literacy is one of the most important and basic steps.
 Before your young learner can start to sound out words, blend syllables together, or master other early reading fundamentals, they’ll need to be able to identify letters.

 What is Letter Recognition?